jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

   when you access memory you shouldn't (use-after-free, or plain old bad pointer arithmetic).
 If you've programmed in C, you've probably seen this.
   In "safe" languages, with luck you can go many years without seeing one of these.
-- `SIGINT`: interractive interrupt.
+- `SIGINT`: interactive interrupt.
 This is typically the result of the user hitting `Ctrl+C` on their keyboard.
 This is such a common interaction that friendly runtimes will often translate it into some more palatable language-native form (e.g. in Python a [`KeyboardInterrupt` is raised](https://docs.python.org/3/library/exceptions.html#KeyboardInterrupt),